Dissecting the Phase Space Snail Shell: summary

-The bar buckling perturbation scenario \citep{khoper_etal_19} is less favored by our results because it predicts that the snail shell in the $V_{R}$ color-coded phase space is more pronounced than that in $V_{\phi}$ and number density, which is inconsistent with our results.
+\citet{khoper_etal_19} proposed that during the buckling process, the bar can generate bending waves in the disk to form the phase space snail shell.
+The bar buckling scenario predicts more pronounced snail shell in the $V_{R}$ color-coded phase space, rather than the $V_{\phi}$ or number density color-coded phase space.
+However, this is not seen in our results.
 They also suggested that the snail shell can sustain for $\sim$ 4 Gyr due to the persistence of the bending wave in the disk.
 It is not clear if this scenario could explain the lack of snail shells in hotter orbits.
-In addition, the contribution of the bar buckling mechanism on the Milky Way disk vertical perturbation may be weaker compared to that of the Sagittarius dwarf \citep{laport_etal_19}.
+In addition, the contribution of the bar buckling mechanism on the Milky Way disk vertical perturbation may be much weaker compared to that of the Sagittarius dwarf \citep{laport_etal_19}.
+Also this bar buckling scenario may have some difficulties explaining recent observations on phase space distributions of different stellar populations \citep{tian_etal_18, laport_etal_19}.
+Apparently, more theoretical efforts are needed in the future to better constrain the time of impact and to potentially determine the mass of the perturber.
+The coupling between the in-plane and vertical motions for the colder orbits may be weaker than previously thought.

-We find that no snail shell can be seen in the $V_{R}$ or $V_{\phi}$ color-coded phase space for all the streams on colder orbits.
-When all the stars on colder orbits are combined together, a weak snail shell in the $V_{R}$ and $V_{\phi}$ color-coded phase spaces can be recognized.
-These results suggest that the coupling between the in-plane and vertical motions for the colder orbits may be weaker than previously thought.
-Only the colder orbits exhibit the effect of ongoing vertical phase mixing.
-The featureless phase space distribution of the hotter orbits provides a background to highlight the snail shell of the colder orbits in the $V_{\phi}$ color-coded phase space.
+The colder/hotter dichotomy in terms of the appearance of the phase space snail shell also provides a natural explanation on the significant snail shell in the $V_{\phi}$ color-coded phase space.
+Since only the colder orbits exhibit the effect of ongoing vertical phase mixing, the featureless phase space distribution of the hotter orbits provides a background to highlight the snail shell of the colder orbits in the $V_{\phi}$ color-coded phase space.
+Moreover, combining the colder orbits together could result in different snail shell shapes in the $V_{R}$ or $V_{\phi}$ color-coded phase space compared to that in the number density map.